RaspberryEqualsPi/Tetriis/README.md

 A Tetris clone I wrote for the Wii, based off of guidelines<br>
 Unfinished and WIP, decently buggy and not fully up to Tetris guidelines due to WIP status<br>
 Online multiplayer planned however likely to not happen due to not working on this anymore<br>
-sequel to this probably coming soon, i understand Tetris mechanics much more now and would be able to test it better
+Sequel to this probably coming sometime in the future, I understand Tetris mechanics much more now and would be able to test it better